ahida-development/ols-py/README.md

 Python client for the Ontology Lookup Service

+**Current status:**

-**Current status:** in development, some endpoints and schemas are not implemented yet.
+* In development, some endpoints and schemas are not implemented yet.
+* Experimental support for OLS4 instances (using the existing API) - `Ols4Client` has been tweaked to match changes to the API/responses.

 Features: